 This will make sure that the phone will switch between EVDO and CDMA depending on the task at hand.
 Unlike the RAZR, the USB driver for the phone is Microsoft ActiveSync, so that is what needs to be installed on a Windows machine to recharge the device.
 I will get a few more things posted about this phone after I play with it some more.

 It became apparent that the National Institutes of Health have a virtual carreer center that some decent guides to presenting and publishing.
-Although a lot of the information there geared to publishing in scholarly journals, the lessons can be taken and applied to many fields of technical writing.
+Although a lot of the information there geared to publishing in scholarly journals, for sale the lessons can be taken and applied to many fields of technical writing.
 Furthermore, if you are a U.S.A. resident, this is your tax money at work, so you might as well reap the benefits.